 The research questions explore the tasks, techniques, language resources, and challenges involved in Yor\`{u}b\'{a} NLP over a decade.
 Established protocols and guidelines were followed systematically to ensure maximum formal inundation, eliminating possible bias.
 Moreover, the information synthesised from the $105$ primary studies has been carefully reported, encapsulating the relevant findings from the systematic review. \\

-Ultimately, with this study, language researchers will be abreast of the current progress in Yor\`{u}b\'{a} NLP, thereby equipping them with the necessary ideas to preserve the language through NLP tool representation---this is crucial as it is a widely spoken language with abundant cultural richness and linguistic features.
-Similarly, it is required to guide future researchers plying this route to eliminate or limit possible odyssey in their research journey.
+In conclusion, with this study, language researchers will be abreast of the current progress in Yor\`{u}b\'{a} NLP, thereby equipping them with the necessary ideas to preserve the language through NLP tool representation---this is crucial as it is a widely spoken language with abundant cultural richness and linguistic features.
+Similarly, it is required to guide researchers taking this route in the future to eliminate or limit possible odysseys in their research journey.